awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ### **Output**

-Function will return a JSON object `feedback` containing items.
+Returns a JSON object `feedback` containing items.
 Each item will contain translated text and a link to its corresponding synthesized audio file.

 For example: